Children and Youth

 Baby Dedication Ministry

-Introduction of Ministry: The Baby Dedication Ministry at First Baptist Church of Highland Park is a Christian ceremony for believing parents and family members.
-Parents make a commitment before the Lord and the body of Christ to raise their child according to God's Word.
+Mission Statement: Here at the Park, Baby Dedication is a Christian ceremony for believing parents and family members who make a commitment before the Lord and the body of Christ to raise their child according to God's Word.
+We present parents with an opportunity to make an outward showing of an inward commitment to dedicate their children to the Lord by modeling a Christian lifestyle before their children.

 Services and Activities: